RENEE MONTAGNE, Host:

 Florida has become the epicenter for a new drug epidemic - this one involving prescription drugs.
 Each day in Florida, thousands of doses of powerful narcotics are dispensed in pain clinics, storefront operations known as pill mills.
 Federal, state and local authorities are working to drive those pill mills out of Florida.

-Sheriff AL LAMBERTI (Broward County): Nowadays, the drug dealers are working out of strip malls.
+AL LAMBERTI: Nowadays, the drug dealers are working out of strip malls.

-Sheriff LAMBERTI: We have more pain clinics in Broward County than Starbucks.
+LAMBERTI: We have more pain clinics in Broward County than Starbucks.
 We have more pain clinics than McDonald's.
-Theyre taking their toll.
+They're taking their toll.

-Mr. MARK TROUVILLE (Special Agent, Drug Enforcement Agency): So if youre a clinic owner, or a doctor, or an employee, knowingly working at one of these illegal pill mills, we have probably bought dope from you.
+MARK TROUVILLE: So if you're a clinic owner, or a doctor, or an employee, knowingly working at one of these illegal pill mills, we have probably bought dope from you.
 And we are probably coming to see you soon.

 ALLEN: Trouville said one reason pill mills have proliferated here is because Florida, unlike most other states, lacks a system for monitoring drug prescriptions.
 That would help prevent doctor-shopping - people who travel from one clinic to another, buying hundreds of doses of prescription drugs.

-Governor RICK SCOTT (Republican, Florida): I dont support the database.
-I believe its an invasion of privacy.
+RICK SCOTT: I don't support the database.
+I believe it's an invasion of privacy.
 And I believe that, one, it appears that the money has been wasted.

-Lieutenant Governor DANIEL MONGIARDO (Democrat, Kentucky): I have friends that are E.R. doctors along I-75, and its a daily basis where somebody goes into an E.R. off I-75 with an overdose.
+DANIEL MONGIARDO: I have friends that are E.R. doctors along I-75, and it's a daily basis where somebody goes into an E.R. off I-75 with an overdose.
 We had a 41-year- old mother who was in the backseat of a car coming back from Florida who overdosed, and she died.